 - 7. Underline every instance of covenant failure on Israel's part.
 Circle (or otherwise mark) all the consequences of their sin (the curses).
 Highlight (or otherwise mark) every instance of Yahweh's covenant faithfulness.
-Summarize your observations below. - 8.
+Summarize your observations below. - ANSWER.
+Though Yahweh showed steadfast love and faithfulness to his people, they persistently rebelled against him and broke the covenant.
+It was for this reason that they experienced all the curse they did. - 8.
 What is similar about God's response to sin in Judges 2:20-23 and Romans 1:18-25?
-Why do you think God does this?
+Why do you think God does this? - ANSWER.
+In each passage, God gives his people over to the very thing that caused them to break the covenant.
+In Judges 2, God's people had not driven out the Canaanites but had adopted their pagan lifestyle.
+Therefore, he gave them over to the nations who were still in the land.
+In Romans 1, humans rejected the knowledge of God for idols and their own lusts.
+Therefore, God gave them over to these sinful desires.
+God knows that if humans worship anything besides him, it will result in their ruin.

-10 And the people of Israel cried out to Yahweh, saying, "We have sinned against you, because we have forsaken our God and have served the Baals."
-11 And Yahweh said to the people of Israel, ...
-13 "You have forsaken me and served other gods; therefore I will save you no more.
-14 Go and cry out to the gods whom you have chosen; let them save you in the time of your distress."
+And the people of Israel cried out to Yahweh, saying, "We have sinned against you, because we have forsaken our God and have served the Baals."
+And Yahweh said to the people of Israel, ...
+"You have forsaken me and served other gods; therefore I will save you no more.
+Go and cry out to the gods whom you have chosen; let them save you in the time of your distress."